Man Booker Prize 2019 Judges announced

-The judges of the 2018 Man Booker Prize for Fiction, which is celebrating its 50th anniversary next year, are announced today, 20 December.
+The judges of the 2019 Man Booker Prize for Fiction are announced today, Tuesday 11 December.

 Gaby Wood, Literary Director of the Booker Prize Foundation, says:

-The judging panel will be looking for the best novel of the year, selected from entries published in the UK between 1 October 2017 and 30 September 2018.
+The judging panel will be looking for the best work of long-form fiction, selected from entries published in the UK between 1 October 2018 and 30 September 2019.

-The ‘Man Booker Dozen’ of 12 or 13 books will be announced in July 2018 and the shortlist of six books in September 2018.
-The winner of the £50,000 prize will be announced on 16 October 2018 at an awards ceremony at London’s Guildhall, broadcast live by the BBC.
+The ‘Man Booker Dozen’ of 12 or 13 books will be announced in July 2019 and the shortlist of six books in early September.
+The winner of the £50,000 prize will be announced on October 2019 at an awards ceremony at London’s Guildhall, broadcast live by the BBC.

-The Man Booker Prize is sponsored by Man Group, an active investment management firm.
+The Man Booker Prize is sponsored by Man Group, a global active investment management firm.

 To hear the most up-to-date news on the prize, listen to the Man Booker Prize Podcast series, learn more about the prize’s history, and share your thoughts online, please visit: